See Our Primary Source Media Online

-As a social studies teacher, it’s often difficult to connect students to the real-world, real-time applications of events from history.
+As a social studies teacher, it’s often difficult to instill an appreciation for historical events in young students.

-While most people over 25 can remember where they were on Sept.
-11 2001, current elementary students were not even born when this historically significant event occurred.
+While most people over 25 can remember what happened on Sep 11, 2001, current elementary students were not even born yet.
 That was less than a generation ago, and just one of many important events that have shaped American culture.

 The Importance of Primary Source Media

-Primary source media is used to teach students about events that occurred before and during their lifetime.
-With primary source, students as young as kindergarten age are able to learn concepts and glean meaning from events that would otherwise be out of sight and therefore out of mind.
-There are many different categories of primary source media, including but not limited to the following:
+Teachers use primary sources to educate students about events that occurred before and during their lifetime.
+With visual aids like photos and newspaper clips, students as young as four years old can learn concepts and glean meaning from events that would otherwise be out of sight and therefore out of mind.
+Examples of primary sources for elementary students include, but are not limited to:

 - Personal correspondence and diaries